The Essential Tips for a Successful Email Marketing Strategy

 A call-to-action is key to making your email effective.
 It will be your driving force to encourage your recipient to do something.
-While most email marketing campaigns are done to encourage them to visit your website, it is important to include obvious buttons that will urge your customers to or try to build a connection.
+While most email marketing campaigns are done to encourage them to visit your website, it is important to include obvious buttons that will urge your customers to interact with you more or try to build a connection.

 7. Create a Content Calendar

 Like any other digital marketing strategy, your email marketing should have its content calendar.
 It will help you organise your email content and maintain consistency with your campaigns.
 This will also help you plan out your strategy better and have an effective campaign over time.
 Your calendar may include holidays, busy seasons, special occasions that can provide buying opportunities like Mother’s Day or Easter; gifting seasons; events; contents; news; offers; promotions; blog posts; featured products; a product of the month; and many more.

 Before sending anything out, make sure to test your email to ensure it is all working properly.
 You can send a sample email to your employees, colleagues, or yourself to make sure that your message contains the look you want.
 It is important also to check if your email is working on every device –especially mobile phones– to make sure that you will not lose a hefty amount of potential clients.

 You can also conduct an A/B test.
 This means sending out two versions of your email to see which tests as more effective for your niche market.
 Try a different design, different subject lines, body text, or even a different call to action.

 Bombarding your email recipients by sending out emails to all addresses on your list without the proper segmentation is a recipe for ending up in their junk folder.
 Do not flood their inboxes with all the promotions you have, as this will overwhelm your subscribers.
 Email them on a regular schedule, weekly or twice a month to help ensure they don’t unsubscribe.

 10. Track Your Data